 Our efforts to promote diversity and inclusion in all aspects of our practice are led by Partner and Chief Diversity & Inclusion Officer Katherine S. Catlos.
 Based in our San Francisco office, Katherine focuses her practice in the areas of employment and privacy law, and she brings a wealth of professional and personal insights to promoting the benefits of our firm’s diverse workforce, both internally and externally.

-Katherine is also leading our firm’s initiative to achieve Mansfield Rule 4.0 certification in 2021.
-KDV was one of only 64 law firms to achieve Mansfield 2.0 certification in 2019, and one of only 100 law fims to achieve Mansfield 3.0 in 2020.
+Katherine led Kaufman Dolowich & Voluck, LLP’s initiative to achieve Mansfield Rule 4.0 certification in 2021.
+KDV is one of only 118 firms nationwide to achieve this status.
+Additionally, KDV was one of only 64 law firms to achieve Mansfield 2.0 certification in 2019, and one of only 100 law firms to achieve Mansfield 3.0 in 2020.

-Other examples of our firm’s recent diversity and inclusion initiatives include:
+Other examples of Kaufman Dolowich & Voluck’s recent diversity and inclusion initiatives include:

 - In December 2020, KDV’s D&I Committee hosted an “Unconscious Bias Training” in which Professor Kimberly Norwood, Professor of Law at Washington University School of Law, presented a webinar which was designed to raise consciousness about what implicit biases are and how they can negatively influence individual decision making.